iabhisheksaini01/Documentation/ssm.md

 ## Introduction

-AWS Systems Manager (SSM) is a service that enables secure and auditable access to Amazon EC2 instances without using SSH keys, public IPs, or inbound ports.
-It is designed to follow a **zero-trust and least-privilege security model**.
+This document provides an overview of AWS Systems Manager (SSM).
+It explains what SSM is, why it is used, what benefits it offers, and how it is used to securely access Amazon EC2 instances.

+The document focuses on how SSM helps replace traditional SSH-based access with a more secure and controlled method.
+.

 ---

 ## What is AWS SSM

-AWS Systems Manager is a management service that allows administrators and users to manage EC2 instances using the AWS Console, CLI, or APIs.
+AWS Systems Manager is a service that lets you securely manage and operate EC2 instances through the AWS Console, CLI, or APIs.
-Using **Session Manager**, users can open a secure terminal session directly to an EC2 instance.
+With Session Manager, users can open a secure terminal session directly to an EC2 instance without opening inbound ports or using SSH, where access is controlled by IAM and all activity is fully audited.

 ---